Salgado Filho Porto Alegre International Airport: History

 One of the two TAP Maintenance & Engineering centers in Brazil is located at Salgado Filho International Airport.

-As of May 2022, the airport's expanded 3,200 m (10,499 ft) runway began to come into operation.
+As of May 2022, the airport's expanded 3,200 m (10,499 ft) runway has come into operation.
 With the runway expansion, larger aircraft such as the Boeing 747-400, Boeing 777-300 and Airbus 330-900 can operate at the airport, allowing direct flights to Europe and the United States.